 - Raising micro breeds teaches us to be more self-reliant.

 - Smaller species tend to use less of the resources from the land.

-- Microlivestock grow faster and reach sexual maturity faster than regular sized livestock.
+- Microlivestock grows faster and reaches sexual maturity faster than regularly sized livestock.

 - Their greatest advantage is their compact size which is a result of living in harsh environments where they had to adapt.
 Therefore, they are highly adaptive to unconventional environments.

 - Some breeds of micro cattle have unusually high tolerances to disease, internal and external parasites.

 - Goats need less attention compared to other livestock breeds.

 - Breeds such as goats, chickens, and ducks startle easily and can alert you to dangers in the area.

 - Micro-livestock can help do work on the micro-farm.
 They are good foragers and can clear parts of land that are riddled with roots and weeds, and naturally fertilize the land.

 - Depending on the animal, space could be an issue.